freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.HurPsyCommon.md

 ## HurPsyCommon.GetObjectGuid(object) Method

-This function returns a temporfary unique id generated with the type name of any object
+This function returns a temporary unique id generated with the type name of any object

 ```csharp
 public static string GetObjectGuid(object obj);